Shell Bay Beach · Swanage

 A living legacy, not a moment in history

-Reggae on the Bay is a community-led cultural gathering delivered by Afro*disiac Live Radio CIC, in partnership with the National Trust, the Home Office Windrush Customer Support and Engagement Team, Dorset Police, Turtle Bay, Duppy Share, and AFC Bournemouth’s Cherries Together Project.
+Reggae on the Bay is a community-led cultural gathering delivered by Afro*disiac Live Radio CIC, in partnership with the National Trust, the Home Office Windrush Customer Support and Engagement Team, Dorset Police, Turtle Bay and RNLI.

 This free, open-access event brings families and communities together at Shell Bay, using the natural coastal landscape as a space for reflection, learning, and celebration.
 Rooted in African-Caribbean heritage, the programme blends live reggae music, storytelling, cultural workshops, and nature-based activity.